rbembleton/okcatfish/README.md

 ## Minimum Viable Product

-OKCatfish is a web application inspired by OKCupid that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+OKCatfish is a web application inspired by OKCupid that will be built using Ruby on Rails and React.js.
+By the end of Week 9, this app will, at the very least, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New user creation, login, and demo login